All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Skilled, but Naïve: A skilled mink warrior and musketeer, acknowledged by Pedro as above average, Carrot is nonetheless hopelessly naive about the world outside Zou.
 To compare, Chopper knew going out to sea was a big deal when he left Drum, while Carrot thought it would just be a fun day trip and only packed half a day's worth of provisions for herself.
 When corrected on this point, the idea of spending several days at least at sea gets her excited about her first sleepover.

-- Somewhere, a Mammalogist Is Crying: She likes chocolate and carrots.
+- Somewhere, a Mammalogist Is Crying: She's a rabbit mink who likes chocolate and carrots.
 In real life, rabbits get food poisoning from eating chocolate and the orange part of carrots.

 - Stock Animal Diet: She loves carrots, so much that she's named after it.
 Aside from eating regular carrots, she also eats carrot bento and drinks carrot juice.